Hill Stations Near Delhi: 8 Escapes Ranked by Real Temperature (2026)

 |---|---|---|---|---|---|---|

-Temperature note: these are typical May–June ranges, and the upper end has been the actual experience in recent years.
+Temperature note: these are typical May to June ranges, and the upper end has been the actual experience in recent years.
 Himachal Pradesh recorded mean temperatures 1.51°C above the century average, with maximums climbing faster still.
 Treat the top of each range as the number to plan around.

 Why the Famous Names Are No Longer the Coolest Places to Visit Near Delhi in Summer